YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 In practice networks that use Batch Normalization are significantly more robust to bad initialization.
 Additionally, batch normalization can be interpreted as doing preprocessing at every layer of the network, but integrated into the network itself in a differentiable manner.

+### Babysitting the learning process

+The x-axis of the plots below are always in units of epochs, which measure how many times every example has been seen during training in expectation (e.g. one epoch means that every example has been seen once).
+It is preferable to track epochs rather than iterations since the number of iterations depends on the arbitrary setting of batch size.

+### Loss function and Train/Val accuracy

+The first quantity that is useful to track during training is the loss.
+The amount of “wiggle” in the loss is related to the batch size.
+When the batch size is 1, the wiggle will be relatively high.
+When the batch size is the full dataset, the wiggle will be minimal because every gradient update should be improving the loss function monotonically (unless the learning rate is set too high).

+The second important quantity to track while training a classifier is the validation/training accuracy.
+This plot can give you valuable insights into the amount of overfitting in your model.

+### Hyperparameter optimization

+The most common hyperparameters in context of Neural Networks include:
+- the initial learning rate
+- learning rate decay schedule (such as the decay constant)
+- regularization strength (L2 penalty, dropout strength)